Yonahcompy/DogeHeadCoin/README.md

-# 🚀 Presale Smart Contract
+# 🚀 Presale Smart Contract.

 This contract is built to provide a comprehensive solution for managing token presales, ensuring transparency and security for both project owners and contributors.